moincreemers/swt/features.md

 - For Viewer pages:
     - CORS is not enabled from server.
 Needs correct HTTP Headers to allow cross-domain requests to the API.
     - Cookie only APIs?
 Not sure if all APIs will work properly without cookies and just a JWT.
+        - Confirmed that viewer/services/document/list.json fails after a while with a 500 (Session is missing).
+The problem is that the JWT is valid and patient search still works.
+    - The hash parameter in document retrieve endpoint is problematic.
+Messes with caching and should be removed from FV.
     - Some APIs return HL7 data structures that need to be parsed to be useful.
 This is a bit of extra work ( HL7Lib.java).
     - I may need to create a WADO client